-During the fiscal year ended March 31, 2014, and based on applicable regulations in this matter, the Corporation is not, and was not a party to, nor is was its property subject to legal proceedings.
-To the knowledge of the Corporation, no legal proceedings are currently contemplated.
+During the fiscal year ended March 31, 2015, and based on applicable regulations in this matter, the Corporation is not, and was not a party to, nor was its property subject to legal proceedings or regulatory actions.
+To the knowledge of the Corporation, no legal proceedings or regulatory actions are currently contemplated.